 CODE OF CIVIL PROCEDURE IN THE BRITISH VIRGIN ISLANDS

 In 2007, the present constitution was drafted and put into effect.
 The Virgin Islands (Constitution) Order (SI 1976/2145) and the Virgin Islands (Constitution) Order in Council (SI 1967/471) both constitute earlier constitutions.
+Click Here for Frequently Asked Questions About Process Servers!

 BACKGROUND

 Since the British Virgin Islands is a British Overseas Territory, laws passed by the British Parliament may also apply there.
 Suppose a law is meant to apply to the British Virgin Islands (BVI).
 In that case, it must either say so explicitly or be extended to the territory by an Order in Council or direct subsidiary legislation in the UK.
+Click here for information on How The Central Authority Works in the British Virgin Islands.

 THE JUDICIAL SYSTEM OF THE BRITISH VIRGIN ISLANDS

 The judicial system in the Virgin Islands is based on that of the U.K. The courts are organized at four levels.
 The court of lowest jurisdiction is the Magistrates Court, which deals mainly with criminal matters, minor civil claims, and some family law matters.
+Click here for information on How Service of Process Ensures A Solid Foundation.

 The Eastern Caribbean Supreme Court is the superior court of record for the British Virgin Islands.
 Commonly referred to as the High Court, its proper name is the Supreme Court.
 The Commercial Division of the Supreme Court sits in the BVI.
 The Court of Appeal hears appeals from the Magistrates and Supreme Court.
 Appeals from the Court of Appeal are to the Judicial Committee of the Privy Council in London, the highest court of appeal for the BVI.
+Click here for information on How Process Servers Protect Your Rights: Myths Debunked

 The BVI's high volume of business matters necessitated the creation of the Legal Supreme Court (Commercial Division)in 2009.
 It is often referred to as the Commercial Court.
 Many are unique to the British Virgin Islands, while others are referenced from other ECSC countries.
-In general, a case's subject matter and value are the most important considerations in determining whether or not it belongs in the Commercial Court.
+Generally, a case's subject matter and value are the most important considerations in determining whether or not it belongs in the Commercial Court.
 The Commercial Court is the primary venue for all cross-border business transactions matters.
 Cases involving corporate bankruptcy may only be heard in the Commercial Court.
 At present, the Commercial Court has two judges.

 The highest court of appeal in the Eastern Caribbean (ECSC Court of Appeal) To appeal a decision made by the High Court or the Commercial Court, a party must go to the ECSC Court of Appeal.